 It is just as it implies.
 It is a tool to help you create a unique name for your blog.
 You type in a keyword or phrase, and it returns ideas that may work for you.

 There are a few generator tools you can use to help you come up with the perfect idea.

 Nameboy has been around for a long time, making it a popular option.
 Type in your keyword, and you will instantly get several ideas.
 If the URL says WHO IS, that means you can’t buy it.
 Otherwise, you can.
 Here are the results for the keyword pancakes.

 Another tool you may want to use is DomainWheel.
 Type in the keyword, and you’ll get several great names to consider.
 You can also disable the domain extensions so that it only looks for the .com version.

-You may have a great name that you think will be perfect for your site!
-But, before you rush out and buy the domain name, make sure you don’t make any of these mistakes.
+You may know what you want to call your site, but before you rush out and buy the domain, make sure you don’t make any of these mistakes.